 Despite facing huge constraints, the natural world produces some incredible materials.
 Our philosophy is to combine the best that nature has to offer with modern manufacturing techniques to produce advanced materials through green, sustainable, and scalable processes.

 We specialize in biopolymer-inorganic composite (biocomposite) materials, taking inspiration from natural materials such as ivory, pearl and tooth enamel.

 Cement and concrete account for about 8% of global CO2 emissions.
-By combining recycled aggregates with biopolymers through a low-energy process, we're developing a relatively green alternative.
+By combining recycled aggregates with starch through our low-energy BioSintering process, we're developing a relatively green alternative.